philliphoff/dapr-ai-bindings/README.md

 - [Dapr 1.10](https://dapr.io/) or later
 - [.NET 7](https://dotnet.microsoft.com/) or later
 - Linux, MacOS, or Windows using WSL
+- A running Redis DB (such as the default Dapr state store container)

 To use the Chat GPT binding, you must have an Open AI account and an [API key](https://platform.openai.com/account/api-keys).